Skip to main content

 • Environment awareness - to improve knowledge of environment issues and support behaviour change.

-The Government has awarded £70 million from the recent Commonwealth Games to help communities in the West Midlands.
-Some of these funds are to be used to help improve the environmental sustainability of the region through community action.
+The Government awarded £70 million from the Birmingham 2022 Commonwealth Games to help communities in the West Midlands.
+Some of these funds were to be used to help improve the environmental sustainability of the region through community action.

-community groups and wildlife charities increase access to nature and improve biodiversity.
-Following the feedback from the Community Green Grants programme, the WMCA is using some of the new funding to begin the Community Environment Fund.
-Community groups can now apply to the Fund and act on a wider range of environmental issues.
+Following feedback, this funding has allowed the WMCA to build on the success of its Community Green Grants programme which helped community groups and wildlife charities increase access to nature and improve biodiversity.
+The WMCA has used some of this funding to deliver the Community Environment Fund, allowing community groups to apply to the Fund and act on a wider range of environmental issues.

 Awarded Projects: